mcneel/developer.rhino3d.com/content/en/guides/eto/control-properties/_index.md

 {{< /row >}}

 ## Tag
-Tag allows for attaching an arbitratry piece of data to a Control, it is best to keep this piece of data simple.
+Tag allows for attaching an arbitrary piece of data to a Control, it is best to keep this piece of data simple.
 A number, string, enum or struct.
 Avoid larger items such as images, and especially other controls.

 This can be very useful when controls are not hard coded, and instead created in loops.